Identifiers

 The processor will map identifiers used in the OpenAPI description (i.e. yaml file) to valid Java identifiers.

-The Java identifiers will use camel case, starting with a upper case letter if it is a type name and a lower case letter if it is a variable name.
+The Java identifiers will use camel case, starting with an upper case letter if it is a type name and a lower case letter if it is a variable name.

 Camel case will be produced by detecting word breaks on special characters and using an upper case first letter on the next word.
 The special characters are: